DesmondBe/MyBayesianValApp/README.md

 # MyBayesianValApp
-Shiny app for analyzing bioassay validation data in Bayesian
+Shiny app for analyzing bioassay validation data in Bayesian: try the app <a href='https://erozet.shinyapps.io/BVapp/'> here ! </a>
 The aim of this app are:

                   1. Analyze validation data of bioassay using a Bayesian approach,